Spurs-Pelicans game called off, as NBA's virus woes continue - WTMJ

 Of the 22 postponements this season, 21 have been made since Jan.
 10.

-Also Monday, the Boston Celtics said Jayson Tatum would play for the first time since Jan.
-8 in their game at Chicago.
+Also Monday, the Boston Celtics had Jayson Tatum in the lineup for the first time since Jan.
+8 when they visited Chicago.
+Tatum missed five games because of the protocols surrounding the virus.

 The Celtics are scheduled to visit San Antonio on Wednesday.
 The uncertainty surrounding the Spurs now obviously puts that game in some jeopardy.

-“My thought would be we should not fly there until we know,” Celtics coach Brad Stevens said.
+“My thought would be we should not fly there until we know,” Celtics coach Brad Stevens said before his team’s game in Chicago.
 “That’s the bottom line.
 That’s my only thought going through my mind with all the travel we have coming up.”

 Memphis’ home game against Sacramento, scheduled for Monday, was postponed last week, and the Grizzlies’ Wednesday game in Chicago was called off as well.
 The Grizzlies are up to six postponements, matching Washington for the most in the NBA.